GuyGrinwald/job-scheduler-python/README.md

 ## Assumptions When Building the App
 1. It's only possible to schedule future tasks i.e. negative `hours`, `minutes`, and `seconds` are not allowed
 2. If a job's scheduled execution time has passed, `get_times` would return 0 instead of a negative number
+3. Our API is premissive and casts any non `int` number into an `int` but we don't convert 0.5 hours into 30 minutes

 ## Prerequisits Before Running the Project